Enterprise B2B UI & UX Web Platform

 3

-Streamlined navigation & filters — Fewer steps and faster access across the platform
+Search and filters replace manual scrolling: Fewer steps and faster access across the platform

 4